grunge4lyfe/htmlomatic/README.md

 # htmlomatic

-A small command-line tool that allows templating in plain HTML files.
+A small command-line tool to use templating in plain HTML files.

 ### Overview

-Ever wished you could include one HTML file into another to build static websites more efficiently?
+Have you ever wanted to include some HTML in multiple files without copy-pasting?
-Then htmlomatic is what you're looking for!
+Then you've come to the right place!

 ### Getting Started